Harvesting and Using Dandelion Roots for Food & Medicine

 Slice thick roots lengthwise into strips of uniform thickness to decrease drying time and encourage uniform drying.

-Use a dehydrator to dry the roots at 95°F (35°C) until brittle.
+Spread the chopped roots in a single layer on dehydrator sheets.
+Dry the roots at 95°F (35°C) until brittle.

-Alternatively, spread on a screen and place in a cool, dry location with good air flow, and dry for 3 to 14 days (until brittle).
-Dried roots will keep for about a year.
+If you don’t have a dehydrator, spread the root pieces in a single layer and place in a dry location with good air flow.
+Air dry for 3 to 14 days (until brittle).
+Dried roots will keep for a year or more.

 Don’t have time to dig or a clean spot to harvest?